ddevaraj/insight-data-engineering/README.md

 3. [Run Instructions](README.md#run-instructions)

 ### Challenge Summary
 A task to find trends in the immigration data of H1B visa application processing over the years.
-This task analyzes the past years data and calculates two metrics - Top 10 Occupations and Top 10S States for certfified visa applications.
+This task analyzes the past years data and calculates two metrics - Top 10 Occupations and Top 10S States for certified visa applications.

 The data is downloaded from the [Office of Foreign Labor Certification Performance Data](https://www.foreignlaborcert.doleta.gov/performancedata.cfm#dis) and converted into a semicolon(;) separated CSV file.